The Barfoots

 Barfoots Senegal is founded.
 The joint venture in partnership with Michael Laurent of Société de Cultures Légumières (SCL) helps ensure the year-round delivery of high-quality produce.

-Senegal butternut harvest
+Senegal butternut harvest.

 Barfoots begins growing premium vegetables, including asparagus, chillies, Tenderstem® broccoli and baby corn.